passcod/omelette/README.md

 Every time there’s an update to omelette, do that again.
 There’s no undo, no way to insert tweets back where they were again, so be careful with it.

-Omelette is designed to be run at intervals, it’s not a daemon.
-Use a cron or a systemd timer to keep it going.

-If you don’t tweet much, you don’t need to run it as much.
-But if you tweet lots, you’ll need to run it more often.
-When it syncs, it will tell you how many calls it had to make to the Twitter API to go however far back as it needed to pull down your tweet history since it last ran.
-You want to get it so that it does one call every time it runs, and no more than that.
-Give yourself some margin to account for peaks and bursts, but otherwise, set intervals as wide as you can while still being often enough to be useful (15 minutes at most, plausibly.)
+Most tools with omelette are designed to be run at intervals, they’re not daemons.
+Use crons or systemd timers to run them every so often.
+You'll want to pick a rate that doesn’t hit the API too much, while still being useful.
+This varies by tool, but 5 minutes is often a good default.
+You may also hook them to an omelette event daemon (see below).

+## got more docs?

+### twitter-events

+This tool is a daemon that serves a web service and registers it as a webhook on your user account.
+Twitter then delivers account activity events as HTTP POST requests to the server.
+When the tool shuts down it will unregister the webhook.

+If you have Tor installed and configured, and pass the `--tor` flag, the tool will attempt to set up an onion service for its server, and register the webhook for `onionservicename.onion.to`, making it possible to run behind a firewall.

+Otherwise, you’ll need to run the tool on a server with a public interface, or rig up a tunnel somehow (for example using [ngrok](https://ngrok.com), but note ngrok’s limits may not suffice, as each event will count for one connection).

+You can pass the `--public <URL>` option to tell the tool about the public URL for the service, otherwise it will attempt to determine its own public IP, and will error if it cannot successfully establish a public service.

+The `--on-<event> <TOOL>` series of options will run the named tool (which can be an omelette tool or any other program in PATH) when an event is received, but after the event has been processed internally first (i.e. tweets added to the database, etc).
+The environment variable `OMELETTE_STREAM_EVENT` will be set, and the payload will be piped to the tool’s STDIN in JSON format.

+For example, you’ll probably want to run `--on-create omelette-cleanup`.

+There’s also a special event `--on-boot` that runs after the webhook service has been configured, registered, and connectivity has been checked by Twitter.
+You can find the whole list of events with `--help`.

-## that’s cool. who do i have to thank for this?
+## who do i have to thank for this?

 There’s me, [@passcod](https://passcod.name).